TheGoodlike13/liberty_or_death/README.md

 Especially IBM.
 Like, is there some sort of admin mafia, who, if you make a good guide, roll up to your front porch at night and dump some dead hard drives on your lawn?

-I perform the 'apt update' and 'apt upgrade' as asked.
+    sudo apt update
+    sudo apt upgrade -y

 This downloads a bunch of stuff which then prompts the computer for restart.
 Let's do that and proceed.

-'sudo apt-get install slapd ldap-utils -y' runs successfully.
-It asks me to enter the password twice, and we continue to use the same password just in case.
+    sudo apt-get install slapd ldap-utils -y

+This asks me to enter the password twice, and we continue to use the same password.
 And no, it's not 'password'.

+    sudo systemctl status slapd.service

-Now 'sudo systemctl status slapd.service' on the other hand prints a bunch of gibberish.
+Prints a bunch of gibberish.
 It also locks me from the terminal.
 I had to escape using the CTRL+C trick.
 In any case, it seems that this gibberish means things work.
+I test the same command by appending 'z' to the end

+    sudo systemctl status slapd.servicez

-I test the same command by appending 'z' to the end, which prints rightfully that no such servicez could be found.
+which prints rightfully that no such servicez could be found.

-'sudo dpkg-reconfigure slapd' part goes almost as described.
+    sudo dpkg-reconfigure slapd

 I choose 'goodlike.eu.local' for my domain name.
 Yikes.
 For the organization I went with 'goodlike_incorporated'.
 Big yikes.
 Then all proceeded as expected, but I never got to choose a database backend.
 I would just follow the instructions anyway, so that's fine by me.

+    sudo slapcat

-'sudo slapcat' prints a lot less than expected, but I suppose that's fine too.
+This prints a lot less than expected, but I suppose that's fine too.
 Seems like just generic info about what was just configured.

+    sudo systemctl status slapd

-'sudo systemctl status slapd' does indeed report an active status.
+This does indeed report an active status.

+    sudo nano /etc/ldap/ldap.conf

-'sudo nano /etc/ldap/ldap.conf' opens what passes for a text editor in linux.
+This opens what passes for a text editor in linux.
 Eew.
 No thanks.
 I'll just find the file in a directory and edit it with notepad equivalent.
 At least I can escape by using CTRL+X.

 Uh oh.
 The file refuses to be saved because I don't have permissions.
 Lovely.
 Don't you just love when you can't do basic things like editing text files on your computer?
 And, of course, if you use some arcane and decrepit way of editing via console it will definitely work.
-Just add sudo and it'll work.
+Just add 'sudo' and it'll work.
 Why can't it "just work" normally then?
 Rubbish.
 I'm deleting this VM as soon as I am done.

+    sudo chown {user} /etc/ldap/ldap.conf

 I change the ownership of the file and then edit it again from scratch.

+    BASE    dc=goodlike,dc=eu,dc=local
+    URI     ldap://goodlike.eu.local ldap://goodlike.eu.local:389

 I'll note that both the default file and the example use port '666' to illustrate.
 But the instructions tells me to use port '389'.
 We'll stick to instructions, I guess.

-And finally, the last step 'ldapsearch -x'... doesn't work.
+And finally, the last step

+    ldapsearch -x

+... doesn't work.
 Predictable.

-I tried to change back the ownership of the config file to root just in case, but it doesn't seem to be the problem.
+    sudo chown root /etc/ldap/ldap.conf

+Doesn't seem like that was the problem.

 The problem is that the LDAP server cannot be contacted.
 Which, I suppose, makes sense.
 I've been entering all kinds of URLs that don't exist anywhere.
 Maybe I should try using exact IP address or localhost in config.

+    URI     ldap://localhost ldap://localhost:389

 Good news!
 Localhost works!
 So we have successfully identified the problem.
 I suppose instead of using localhost it would be prudent for me to find the IP